June 13 & 14, 2020

 The MOA shall accept comment and criticism regarding its CME programs.
 It shall address and resolve grievances regarding its CME activities.
 A criticism or concern reported anonymously on CME evaluation forms shall not be deemed a grievance; however, such complaints will be reported to the CME speakers and will be presented to the MOA Education Committee for discussion, validation or resolution as appropriate and reported to the MOA Board of Trustees in the MOA Education Committee Board report.
 A CME complaint or concern provided in writing or presented verbally by an identified individual registrant of an MOA CME program to an MOA CME official shall be deemed a grievance and shall be forwarded to the MOA Education Committee for resolution; CME speakers involved shall be notified of the concern.
 The resolution shall be reported to the MOA Board in the MOA Education Committee Board report and followed by a letter to the aggrieved acknowledging the grievance and providing the actions taken to resolve the grievance.
 If the MOA Education Committee is unable to resolve the issue, it shall be forwarded to the Board of Trustees for final disposition.
 Where possible and necessary the appropriate changes will be made and recorded in accordance with the MOA policy.

 To verify expiration dates for a Michigan osteopathic physician license/registration, please visit the Bureau of Health Care Services.
 Link>

 CE Broker Website: Link>

-The purpose of the MOA SRE competition is to stimulate research by osteopathic medical students, residents and fellows who are MOA members.
-MOA medical student (enrolled in a COCA-accredited school) and resident/fellow members are invited to submit abstracts to be considered for:
+The MOA SRE competition is to stimulate research by osteopathic medical students, residents and fellows who are MOA members.
+All SRE events for Spring Convention have been cancelled.

 For more information on rules, awards and FAQs, visit: www.domoa.org/sre